 1. Stay Organized

 You put a lot of effort into creating your new website, so it’s important to keep track of all the changes made.
-Assign tasks to different members of your team to make sure nothing falls through the cracks and goes unreviewed.
+Assign tasks to different members of your team to make sure nothing falls through the cracks.
 You want everything up and ready when you launch, so you want to stay organized and know exactly what is left to be done.

 Keep this list handy during launch prep, because it will allow you to audit every change made.
 Have other team members review the site - a fresh perspective can often find errors you may have overlooked.
 Have team members write down every little change that needs to be made and make a note when it has been fixed.

 You can also make a list of tests you want to perform before launching, the outcome of each test, and the changes that need to be made before launching.
 Running tests on your website will give you a better sense of the functionality of the site, and can provide helpful insight into what changes need to be made.

 By everything, we mean EVERYTHING.
 The last thing you want is to launch your new website that you’ve worked hard on, only to have embarrassing grammar, spelling, or informational errors.